zng-ui/zng/TODO/_current.md

     - https://searchfox.org/mozilla-central/source/gfx/layers/apz/src/GestureEventListener.cpp#233
     - https://api.flutter.dev/flutter/gestures/gestures-library.html

+* Implement `TOUCHED_EVENT`.
+    - Should work similar to `MOUSE_HOVERED_EVENT`, only with multiple pointers at the same time.
+    - Review mouse event, maybe can be abstracted for reuse in touch?

+* Review/add state properties.
+    - Review `is_pointer_pressed`.
+        - Is only for mouse with primary button currently.
+        - Add touch, after `TOUCHED_EVENT` is implemented.
+    - Add `is_mouse_pressed` and `is_touch_pressed`.

 * `gesture_propagation`:
     - Create property helper, only subscribes to touch move when gesture pending?
     - OR, a `GESTURES.register_gesture` or with a boxed trait.
     - We must only start trying a gesture if the target widget path subscribes to it.
 * Implement gestures:
     - Double tap.
     - Context tap.